dept/tamtam-frontend-setup/README.md

 >>### Javascript ###
->>CommonJS setup with various examples to explain how to use, export and reuse the modules.
+>>ES6 setup with Babel for transpiling back to ES5.
 >>
 >>### SASS ###
 >>Folder which contains all SASS and related files, e.g. configs, mixins and extends.